test

 Surf Parks and Sustainability: Why on-site food production is the next big thing

 As more wave pools pop up around the globe we are seeing a wide range of business models, all tied in some form to sustainability.
 While some parks have fashioned a tighter knot than others, the goal here at WavePoolMag is not to greenshame, but to open the discussion of what is possible in the wave park space as we move into the future.
-This Op-Ed by Crystal Hilsley explores on-site food production and the many ways it can help a surf park uphold the surf ethos.
+This Op-Ed by Crystal Hilsley from two years ago explores on-site food production and the many ways it can help a surf park uphold the surf ethos.

 Sustainable On-Site Food Production